Jusuf Nurkic NBA Preview vs. the Spurs

 Spurs 2022-23 Defensive Insights

-- Defensively, the Spurs gave up 123.1 points per contest last season, worst in the league.
+- On defense the Spurs gave up 123.1 points per game last year, worst in the NBA.

-- In terms of rebounds, the Spurs were 26th in the NBA last year, giving up 45.0 per game.
+- The Spurs were the 26th-ranked team in the NBA last year, giving up 45.0 boards per contest.

-- The Spurs conceded 26.8 assists per game last year (29th in the NBA).
+- The Spurs were the 29th-ranked team in the NBA in assists conceded per game last season, at 26.8.

-- Defensively, the Spurs conceded 12.6 made three-pointers per contest last year, 22nd in the NBA.
+- In terms of three-point defense, the Spurs were 22nd in the NBA last season, giving up 12.6 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!